Minsb/Minsb/README.md

 -  Hi, I’m @Minsb
--  I’m interested in C, C++, java, python3
+-  I’m interested in backend development, NLP
 -  I’m currently learning Machine learning
 -  How to reach me kkalstjq@naver.com

+C, C++, java, python3

 <!---
 Minsb/Minsb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.